cosmos/sdk-tutorials/proof-of-file-existence/pofe/readme.md

 # pofe

-**pofe** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).
+**pofe** (Proof ) is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).

+A Proof of File Existence can help prove the authenticity of a certain file at a particular timestamp.
+This is done by calculating the hash of any given file (the proof), and uploading the hash to the blockchain (timestamping).

 ## Get started